tscircuit/autorouting/README.md

   // ...

-  // ...return a pcb_trace object with our solution! return [
+  // ...return one or more pcb_trace objects with our solution! return [
     {
       "type": "pcb_trace",